PeriHub/PeriLab.jl/docs/src/man/dev/testing.md

     Tests only handle expected results and helps that code stays as intended after further development.
 It does not guarantee that not error occur.

 !!! info "New tests"
-    If new unexpected errors occur, please add an test to check possible exception to avoid them next time..
+    If new unexpected errors occur, please add an test to check possible exception to avoid them next time.

 ## Runtests.jl